 Hudson River Skywalk (Catskills/Hudson Valley)

 Those wanting to cross the Hudson River can park at the Hudson River Skywalk lot and walk or bike across the scenic span that connects two significant artist’s homes, the Thomas Cole National Historic Site and Frederic Church’s Olana.
 The lot also provides easy access to the trail leading into the walkable city of Hudson, with antique shopping, restaurants, and entertainment.
-Stop at the new Kitty’s Market across from the Hudson Amtrak station and get supplies for a picnic along the river in Henry Hudson Riverfront Park.
+Stop at the Kitty’s Market across from the Hudson Amtrak station and get supplies for a picnic along the river in Henry Hudson Riverfront Park.

 Historic Huguenot Street (Hudson Valley)

 Travel back centuries to this well-preserved French settlement in New Paltz.
 The 10-acre National Historic Landmark District, home to seven stone house museums and other structures, is steps from the trail.
 Nearby food and drink options abound, with a variety of cuisines represented.
 Mexican Kitchen is popular from breakfast through dinner, with tacos, quesadillas, and plenty of vegetarian and vegan dishes.
-Five miles up (or down) the trail are several noteworthy food and beverage stops, including Coppersea Distilling, known for whiskey and eau-de-vie made from locally sourced grain and fruit; Bradley Farm and RB Brewing, with New York State-brewed beer, plus locally made wine and cider, and farm-fresh produce and meats; and the Rail Trail Cafe, a shack serving wood-fired pizza, salads, and burritos, scheduled to reopen for the season in April.
+Five miles up (or down) the trail are several noteworthy food and beverage stops, including Coppersea Distilling, known for whiskey and eau-de-vie made from locally sourced grain and fruit; Bradley Farm and RB Brewing, with New York State-brewed beer, plus locally made wine and cider, and farm-fresh produce and meats; and the Rail Trail Cafe, a shack serving wood-fired pizza, salads, and burritos, scheduled to reopen for the season in mid-May.